 Also the Biskits have a armoire filled with hundreds of fresh new laptops in case they ever need it.
 Which is often since they throw out their laptop if they even click on a website they don't happen to like.

 Dark Is Not Evil: In "What Did You Say?", Vinnie gets lost in the city dump and meets a rat named Pete.
-He's got an evil looking mustache, an eye patch, and a large gold chain.
+He's got an evil looking mustache, an eye patch, note though it shows for a second that he has an eye under it, so it seems to just be for Rule of Cool and a large gold chain.
 And instead of wanting to harm Vinnie, he's actually very nice and friendly and helps Vinnie find his way home.

 Delayed Reaction: In "Sweet (Truck) Ride" when Vinny accidentally steps on Sugar Sprinkles' tail, she holds back her scream of pain until after she asks him not to be offended when it happens.